 For styling reasons, some sites use a class notation instead of a button ID for “Add to Cart” buttons.

-If your “Add to Cart” button does not have a button ID (which you can determine by following the steps in the previous section) and instead uses a class notation, you’ll use an alternate code snippet to enable the Added to Cart event.
+If your “Add to Cart” button does not have a button ID (which you can determine by following the steps in the previous section) and instead uses a class notation, you should use the alternate code snippet below to enable the Added to Cart event.

-product-form_cart-submit btn--secondary-accent and the class in the snippet is named
+btn product-form_cart-submit btn--secondary-accentand the class in the snippet is named

 Once you save, you’ve finished adding the snippet and can now track the Added to Cart event.